Shyamkumar-M/food_freshness_detector/README.md

 **3. Enter the relative or absolute path to any test image:**

-data/test/spoiled/rotated_by_15_image.png

 The model will output:

         >>> Prediction: SPOILED

-Type exit to quit.
+Type `exit` to quit.

-3. Optional: GUI-based inference

-If you prefer a simple GUI for selecting images, you can run:

-python -m scripts.gui_inference

-A small window will pop up, letting you browse and select images.
-The prediction will be displayed in the GUI.

-Notes
+# Notes :

-Make sure the saved_models folder contains the trained weights.
+- Make sure the saved_models folder contains the trained weights.

-The project uses ResNet18 pretrained on ImageNet.
+- The project uses ResNet18 pretrained on ImageNet.

-The image preprocessing (resize, normalize) must match training preprocessing for accurate predictions.
+- The image preprocessing (resize, normalize) must match training preprocessing for accurate predictions.

-Warnings about pretrained parameters in torchvision can be ignored or suppressed.
+- Warnings about pretrained parameters in torchvision can be ignored or suppressed.

-License

-This project is for educational purposes only.